fkohl04/framework-performance/README.md

 ### 3. Resource consumption

-Especially when I want to deploy my service at a cloud provider, the resource consumption is a central part of each service, because it can be directly be translated in costs that service is causing.
-It can occur that the resources that are available are simply limited.
+Especially when deploying a service to a cloud environment, the resource consumption is a critical part of each service, because it can be directly be translated into costs.
+It can occur that the available resources are simply limited.
 For example when working with on premise infrastructure.
+(TODO den letzten Satz verstehe ich nicht)

 The Gatling client will call each service one after another with a certain rate of calls per second over three minutes.
-We are using cadvisor which exposes metrics about active containers as prometheus metrics, to compare the resource consumption of the different containers.
+We are using cadvisor (TODO hier ein Link?) which exposes metrics about active containers as prometheus metrics, to compare the resource consumption of the different containers.
 Before each test we will restart all containers, so that the resource metrics are not influenced by earlier executions.
 Please note: For this very test we raised the thread count of the spring service to 500.
 All values are means over multiple test runs.